SEN PROVISION AT RUTLAND AND DISTRICT SCHOOLS’ FEDERATION

 - The ethos of settings across the Federation is inclusive;

 - Opportunity for support / provision to go on trips and engage with all electives and extra curricular activities;

 - A wide range of intervention strategies are applied through both pastoral and progress monitoring;

 - A robust tutor, class or room teacher system to ensure all students have access to someone they know well and whose parents can access with ease;

-- Termly monitoring of the progress made by students on the SEN register by relevant staff;
+- Termly monitoring of the progress made by students on the SEN register by subject teachers and relevant staff;

-- Students with an Education Health Care Plan (EHCP) have key workers responsible for all aspects of their provision alongside subject teachers, SENCO and relevant staff;
+- Students with an Education Health Care Plan (EHCP) have key workers who support all aspects of their provision alongside subject teachers, SENCO and relevant staff;

 - Careful deployment of staff to maximise progress.